juniorsundarCasual/TGT/vault/volume-3.chapter-203.md

 Marie squinted suspiciously at Krish and stuck out her tongue in challenge.
 Krish noticed her movement and scoffed loudly, "Stop distracting me!"

 "Fine, fine..."
-Marie muttered as she lay on her back and napped.
+Marie muttered as she lay on her back and napped - or at least she tried to.
+Her curiousity wouldn't allow her to relax just yet - it didn't help that her Master extremely vocal the entire time, confirming things out loud and constantly humming in contemplation.

-After a quick minute

 ____